 I'll kick it off by presenting problem-solving techniques and tips for collaborative problem-solving and dealing with impediments.

-I'll ask the audience to split up in groups of around 5-7 people sitting close together.
-In each group, 3-5 people will do a role play where they work on a problem, where 2 people will be observing.
-If time permits we'll rotate solving two impediments.
+During the session, we'll split up into groups using breakout rooms.
+In each group, a part of the attendees will do a role play where they work on a problem, where others will be observing how this goes.
+If time permits, we'll rotate solving two impediments.

 Next, the observers will share what they saw happening where the group discusses this.